cu-mkp/sandbox/docs/sp22_arocho_alejandra_herodotus-workshop.md

 >
 > Herodotus 2.29, emphasis added.

-It seems that in this passage, Herodotus attempts to vest his “methods” of investigating with more authority and perhaps aims to secure the reader’s trust.
+It seems that in this passage Herodotus is attempting to invest his “methods” of investigating with more authority and perhaps secure the reader’s trust.
 Since it was “he himself” who “saw things with \[his\] very own eyes”, his firsthand experience might seem more credible, and his “enquiries” of others likely yielded what for him might have been